Many of us adults tend to go to sleep and wake up in roughly the same position.

 - Back: Your baby should sleep on their back for every sleep.
-Don’t move your baby if they roll over to their front, but do put them down on their back for every sleep until they are 12 months old.
+Don’t move your baby if they roll over to their front or end up sleeping with their butt in the air, but do put them down on their back for every sleep until they are 12 months old.

 - Crib: Up until your baby is one year of age, their crib or bassinet should be empty, which means no pillows, blankets, loveys or soft toys.
 Pacifiers are ok however, as there is evidence to suggest they can reduce the risk of SIDS.

 Other important safe sleep recommendations for newborn babies, infants and toddlers include:

 - Use a firm mattress that fits well and use sheets (ideally fitted).

 - For at least the first 6 months experts including the AAP recommend that your baby sleeps in the same room as you.